dspalmer99/enterprise-docs/content/docs/using/integration/ci_cd/gitlab.md

 Registry that contains the anchore/anchore-cli:latest By default that is hosted on DockerHub however the image can be pushed to any registry

-Network access to communicate to an Anchore Engine service.
+Network access to communicate to an Anchore Enterprise service.
 Typically on port 8228

-A running Anchore Engine is required, this does not need to be run within the Gitlab infrastructure as long as the HTTP(s) endpoint of the Anchore Engine is accessible by the Github runner.
+A running Anchore Enterprise is required, this does not need to be run within the Gitlab infrastructure as long as the HTTP(s) endpoint of Anchore Enterprise is accessible by the Github runner.

-If the Anchore Engine will require credentials to pull the image to be analyzed from a Docker registry then the credentials should be added to Anchore Engine using the following procedures.
+If Anchore Enterprise will require credentials to pull the image to be analyzed from a Docker registry then the credentials should be added to Anchore Enterprise using the following procedures.

 An example job is shown below and is attached at the bottom of this page named anchore-on-prem-gitlab.txt